vitessce/vitessce-data/README.md

 `process.sh` only performs the work necessary.
 To regenerate just a portion of the data, delete the files in `big-files/output` that need to be replaced.

+### Configure AWS and Google Cloud CLIs

+Install `aws` CLI and add to your PATH ([reference](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html)).

+Install `gcloud` and `gsutil` and add to your PATH ([reference](https://cloud.google.com/storage/docs/gsutil_install#linux)).

+Configure the AWS CLI by setting AWS environment variables ([reference](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)) or running `aws configure`  ([reference](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)).

+Configure the Google Cloud CLI by running `gcloud auth login` ([reference](https://cloud.google.com/sdk/gcloud/reference/auth/login)).

+### Creating a new release

+Update the contents of `cloud_target.txt` to bump the version number.
+Then update the version where it is referenced in test fixtures in the `fake-files/` directory.